• Menu

 Ask for a simple bun gathered messily or very neat at the back of your head.

-51. Dreadlocks
+51. Dreadlocks Men Hairstyle

 Long, twisting, thick, rope-like dreadlocks make for a ferocious look.